Live Briefing Feb 20, 2026 · 4:00 PM Mountain Time

 Inside the pilot briefing

 A focused online session on what it actually takes to run Nano Flow Irrigation on real acres in 2026.
-We cover the hardware, hydraulics, soil response, and how it fits inside Arizona’s funding and compliance lanes.
+We cover the hardware, hydraulics, soil response, and how it fits inside regional funding and compliance lanes everywhere.

 Field-ready hardware package